Hodgton History, Family Crest & Coats of Arms

+The name Hodgton is tied to the ancient Anglo-Saxon culture of England.
+It comes from the baptismal name for Roger,which was originally derived from the nickname Hodge.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
 Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Hodgton family

 Important Dates for the Hodgton family

 This web page shows only a small excerpt of our Hodgton research.
 Another 86 words (6 lines of text) covering the years 1801, 1591, 1616 and 1611 are included under the topic Early Hodgton History in all our PDF Extended History products and printed products wherever possible.

 Hodgton Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Hodgton has undergone many spelling variations, including Hodgson, Hodson, Hodsdon and others.

 Early Notables of the Hodgton family (pre 1700)